How Much Does Telemedicine App Development Cost in 2025

 1.2.
 Core Features and Functionalities

-Administrative Features: Backend administrative capabilities include user management, content management systems, analytics dashboards, compliance monitoring, billing management, and system configuration tools.
-Administrative features typically add 150-200 development hours to the telemedicine app development cost project scope.
+Administrative features such as user management, analytics dashboards, compliance monitoring, and system configuration add another 150 to 200 hours to the overall project scope.

 2. Key Cost-Influencing Factors